rcalixte/wayland-book/src/registry/binding.md

 # Binding to globals

-Upon binding to the registry, server will emit the `global` event for each global available on the server.
+Upon creating a registry object, the server will emit the `global` event for each global available on the server.
 You can then bind to the globals you require.

 This process of taking a known object and assigning it an ID is called *binding* the object.
 Once the client binds to the registry like this, the